 Reg's little homage to Elizabeth Taylor who passed away today, the piano is a little dodgy and the lyrics and the singing in parts as i'm following my dodgy playing, it will have to be revisited but i thought i'd share anyway as i would forget…

-Wait.
-Did you actually throw Henwrench into your cellar?
-Here's my talley of who's down there already with the Regs Deuce:
+Here's my talley of who's in the cellar with the Regs Deuce:

 Henwrench